GET YOUR FLORIDA LEARNERS PERMIT!

 Step 3: Pass your Florida learners permit test online.

-After you complete your TLSAE course, you will be ready to take your learners permit exam.
-The exam asks 50 multiple choice questions about Florida road rules and traffic signs and you must score at least 80% to pass.
+After you complete your DETS course, you will be ready to take your learners permit exam.
+The exam asks 50 multiple choice questions about Florida road rules and traffic signs, and you must score at least 80% to pass.
 We notify the state of your completion in real-time, so once you pass you will be ready to apply for your permit!

 Step 4: Apply for your Florida learners permit.

 By the time you have finished your course and passed your permit test online, you will be ready to take a seat behind the wheel and practice your driving skills.
-Before you head down to the DHSMV make sure you are ready to provide everything you'll be asked for:
+Before you head to the FLHSMV, make sure you are ready to provide the following documents:

-• This form must be signed in the presence of a DHSMV examiner
+- This form must be signed in the presence of a FLHSMV examiner

-If you opt to take your permit exam at the DHSMV instead of online, you will need to take and pass it at the DHSMV to receive your permit.
+If you opt to take your permit exam at the FLHSMV instead of online, you will need to take and pass it at the FLHSMV to receive your permit.
 It is the same test as the one you will take online.
-You will also need to pass a vision test and a hearing test at the DMV.
+You will also need to pass a vision test and a hearing test at the FLHSMV.
 Once you fulfill all of these requirements, you will be the proud owner of your very own Florida learners permit!

 Is it Time for a Permit?

 Getting your learners permit is an exciting time.
 You'll finally be able to get behind the wheel of a car (with the appropriate supervision, of course) and begin practicing to be a safe, confident driver.
-Whether you are ready to take your drug and alcohol course or simply need to pass the permit exam, good luck and as always, drive safe!
+Whether you are ready to take your DETS course or simply need to pass the permit exam, good luck and as always, drive safe!